 How to Fix a Leaky Faucet

-A dripping faucet wastes thousands of gallons of water per year.
-Here's how to fix the most common types yourself.
+A dripping faucet wastes 3,000+ gallons of water per year.
+Here's how to fix the most common types — ball, cartridge, and ceramic disc — yourself.

 A faucet that drips once per second wastes around 3,000 gallons of water per year.
 Most leaky faucets are caused by a worn washer or O-ring — a $2 part that takes 30 minutes to replace.
 Here's how.